pysal/momepy/paper/paper.md

 The six core modules of ``momepy``, represent six categories of urban morphometric characters: ``dimension``, ``shape``, spatial ``distribution``, ``intensity``, connectivity (``graph`` module), and ``diversity`` identified in the literature and ongoing research.
 These six modules together provide a wide range of algorithms measuring different aspects of urban form and are able to describe its complexity with a significant degree of precision.

-Moreover, the ‘elements module’ allows for generating morphological elements and provides a way of linking all relevant elements together using unique IDs based on their spatial proximity.
+Moreover, the ``elements`` module allows for generating morphological elements and provides a way of linking all relevant elements together using unique IDs based on their spatial proximity.
 This module provides a function to generate morphological tessellation of the built-up area (figure 1) based on the spatial configuration of building footprints using the Voronoi tessellation as implemented in SciPy [@SciPy:suv-1Mya], used within UMM as a proxy of a plot.
 This module also allows for generating tessellation-based urban blocks as a higher scale aggregation.

 The application of morphological tessellation and PySAL’s [@pysal2007] spatial weights as used within momepy enables the relational definition of location-based aggregation, allowing the consistent morphology-led definition of the vicinity of each element of the urban form [@Fleischmann:2019vq].